speedment/speedment-doc/pages/enterprise_avro.md

 }
 ```

-We specify the location of the binary data file for the `Film` table, and also change the default settings for two of the columns.
-The first one (`film_id`) we give an alias to so that it will be called just `id` in the code.
-The second one (`rating`) we disable since we don't want it to be generated at all.
+In this case the location of the binary data file for the `Film` table is specified, and some of the default settings are changed.
+First the column (`film_id`) is given an alias to be able reference it as `id` in the code.
+Secondly the column (`rating`) is disable since it is not needed in the application.

 ### Automating Build Process
 The next step is to invoke `mvn speedment:generate` automatically **after** the `speedment-avro-maven-plugin` has been invoked.
 This can be done like this: